Elementary School Handbooks

 During the kindergarten year, we are building a background of readiness for future learning.
 The kindergarten child is encouraged to work both as an individual and in group situations.
 Some of the specific aims of kindergarten are as follows:

-1. To accept and share responsibilities.
+• To accept and share responsibilities.

-2. To provide varied experiences with music, art materials, books and in creative play.
+• To provide varied experiences with music, art materials, books and in creative play.

-3. To teach the child more about the world outside his/her family.
+• To teach the child more about the world outside his/her family.

-4. To develop concepts of size, shape, and numbers.
+• To develop concepts of size, shape, and numbers.

-5. To establish a foundation of letters, letter sound correspondence, print concepts, and sight word knowledge as well as a mathematical foundation.
+• To establish a foundation of letters, letter sound correspondence, print concepts, and sight word knowledge as well as a mathematical foundation.

-6. To help strengthen and coordinate both the large and small muscles of the body.
+• To help strengthen and coordinate both the large and small muscles of the body.

-7. To emphasize health through proper rest, food, and safety.
+• To emphasize health through proper rest, food, and safety.

 Attendance

-The kindergarten day begins at 8:30 a.m. and ends at 3:00 p.m.
-If your child misses the bus, and it is necessary to bring him/her to school, please make sure he/she does not arrive at the classroom before the starting time, 8:30 a.m.
-Your child is now a member of the Voorheesville Central School system.
-His/her attendance is recorded daily.
 Attendance at school is one of the first learning habits or attitudes acquired by your children.
 You are the teacher in this matter.
 Your attitude will usually determine that of your child.
-School attendance is a responsibility which you and your child must accept.
+School attendance is a responsibility that you and your child must accept.
 Your child’s attitudes about this responsibility may influence their attitude toward other responsibilities throughout their lives.

 Reporting the Child’s Progress

 Kindergarten children receive report cards three times a year.
 A parent conference serves as the first report card.
-Parents may visit the class during the year and may have additional conferences with the teachers after school upon request.
+Parents may visit the class during the year and may have additional conferences with the teachers after school, upon request.
 Each September, “Parents’ Night” is held for kindergarten parents.
 This provides an opportunity for the parents to meet the teachers and to learn about the kindergarten program.

 Snack Time